Air Fryer Chicken Wings

 Instructions

-• Measure each of the ingredients for the spice rub and add to a small bowl.
+• Meanwhile, measure each of the ingredients for the spice rub and add to a small bowl.
 Use a spoon to mix together well, until fully combined.

-• Pat the chicken wings dry with a paper towel.
+• Pat the chicken wings dry with paper towels. *They should be as dry as possible so that the dry rub adheres.

-• Then season wings generously with dry rub making sure to coat both sides of the wings.
+• Season wings generously with dry rub, making sure to coat both sides of the pieces.
+Let the wings rest at room temperature for 5 minutes to allow the seasoning to adhere to the skin.

-• Place wings in the air fryer basket in a single layer.
-You may have to cook wings in batches depending on your air fryers capacity.
+• Arrange the wings in the air fryer basket in a single layer. *Depending on the capacity of your air fryer, you may have to air fry chicken wings in batches.

 Nutrition